Gisto/Gisto/README.md

 # 🔍 Privacy/authentication

+Gisto supports two authentication modes:

-Gisto authenticates to GitHub by using GitHub Access token
+1. **GitHub/GitLab** - Authenticate using GitHub Access token or GitLab Personal Access Token

    You may manually create an access token from the account settings at GitHub and login using the generated token.

    Gisto only saves the Access token in your local storage and nothing else.

    This token will be saved permanently until you log out, or it will expire.

+2. **Local Mode** - Store snippets locally using IndexedDB

+   No account required.
+Your snippets are stored in your browser's local database.
+You can export and import your snippets as JSON files from Settings.

 ---